apurvakumar17/Simple-HTML-CSS-Javascript/README.md

 # Simple-HTML-CSS-Javascript
-This repository contains all my HTML5 websites which I have written
+This repository contains all my HTML, CSS & Java websites which I have written